 You can also use fun experiences like a photo booth session and virtual reality experiences as unconventional party favors.
 You can also break out of the norm at your zero-waste party and not give any favors.

-For zero-waste party prep, go food shopping with your reusable food containers, bags, or glass jars, so you don't accumulate plastic bags for every item you buy.
+For zero-waste party prep, go food shopping with your reusable food containers, bags, or glass jars so you don't accumulate plastic bags for every item you buy.
 Also, if you make your own fruit drink or buy in larger containers, you cut back on drink packaging too.

 Perhaps the most important zero-waste party tips are cooking smaller food portions and keeping your menu as simple as possible.
 Because often, guests get so caught up in merry-making and won't eat as much as they would on a regular day - or you thought they might.

 Instead of cooking up a storm for a small get-together, offer finger food like potato wedges, shrimp, tarts, mozzarella sticks, and stuffed mushrooms.
 These delicious snacks will be popular among your guests.
 If there are leftovers, it is easy to pack them as takeaways for guests or make them into a new meal.
 If you have leftover food, ask your guests to bring their own reusable containers.

 Save yourself from wasting food by getting your guests to participate in menu planning, especially if you want to include ‘specials’ in the menu for a small gathering.
 Ask about seasonal favorites, food allergies, and dislikes.

 It's important to ask these questions so that you don't end up with a table full of snacks that only you like and end up wasted.
 You also need to know about any dietary restrictions to avoid waste and ensure everyone enjoys the spread.
 Start thinking about your menu at least a week in advance so you have adequate time to ask all these questions.